thisisyusub/responsive_assistant/README.md

 A simple dart package that helps you to implement responsiveness.

-The package was created based on [Filled Stacks's approach](https://www.youtube.com/watch?v=z7P1OFLw4kY).
+The package was created based on [Filled Stacks' approach](https://www.youtube.com/watch?v=z7P1OFLw4kY).

 ---